Brprb08/orbital-control-simulator/README.md

 The system runs continuously.
 Satellites can be added, reset, or thrust at any point, and the simulation responds immediately.

 Unity is responsible for rendering, input, UI, and camera control.
 Physics integration, force accumulation, and orbital state are handled in native code to maintain numerical stability under time acceleration and sustained thrust.
+Core orbital motion is integrated using a batched Dormand–Prince 5th-order (DoPri5) solver, while trajectory previews are computed separately using an RK4 integrator on the GPU.

 Real satellite TLEs can be loaded.
 Thrust is applied live, and trajectories update without stopping the simulation.